Planning A Family Camping Trip

 Or use my ready-made menus!
 Here's a weekend camping menu, and here is a menu for a 7 day trip.

-camping food on table
+A selection of camping food on a table before packing

 Your meal plan will guide you in making a food shopping list.

-Step 5: Begin assembling your gear.
+Step 5: Begin assembling your gear

 Pile everything in one area.
 Note what needs mending or cleaning, and do that now.